intel/terraform-intel-aws-vm/examples/gen-ai-rag-demo/README.md

 ## Run the demo

-To run the demo manually, after waiting for the dependencies to be downloaded and installed:
+To run the demo, after waiting for the dependencies to be downloaded and installed:

 ```shell
 cd /